Caudillo: Bolivarian republics: Bolivia, Colombia, Ecuador, Peru, and Venezuela

 Simón Bolívar, the foremost leader of independence in Spanish America, attempted to recreate the Viceroyalty of New Granada in the nation of Gran Colombia.
 As with other areas of Spanish America, centrifugal forces caused the country to fragment into separate nation-states.
 Bolivar saw the need for political stability, which could be put into effect with a president-for-life and the power to name his successor.

 In 1828, his supporters called on him to assume dictatorial powers and "save the republic".
 The political turmoil continued and Bolívar stepped down in 1830, going into self-imposed exile and dying shortly thereafter.
 "He is revered as the one person who made the greatest contribution to Spanish American independence" and admired by both the political left for opposing slavery and distrust of the U.S. and the right, which admires his authoritarianism.

 Veterans of the wars of independence assumed the leadership of the newly created nation-states, each with a new constitution.
 Despite constitutions and ideological labels of liberals and conservatives, personalist and opportunistic leaders dominated the early nineteenth century.
 As with Mexico and Central America, the political turmoil and penury of the governments of the Bolivarian republics prevented foreign investors from risking their capital there.

-One caudillo who was progressive for his time was Bolivia's Manuel Isidoro Belzu, who served as the fourteenth president from 1848 until 1855.
-The former president, Jose Miguel de Velasco, executed a coup for the presidency in 1848, promising the position of Minister of War to Belzu.
-Belzu seized power for himself once the coup was completed and cemented his position as president by quashing a counter-coup by Velasco.
+One caudillo who was progressive for his time was Bolivia's Manuel Isidoro Belzu, who served as the president from 1848 until 1855.
+The former president, Jose Miguel de Velasco, executed a coup for the presidency in 1848, promising the position of minister of war to Belzu, who seized power for himself once the coup was completed and cemented his position as president by quashing a counter-coup by Velasco.
 During his presidency, Belzu instituted several reforms to the country's economy in an effort to redistribute wealth more equitably.
 He rewarded the work of the poor and dispossessed.
 Like Paraguay's Jose Gaspar Rodriguez de Francia, Belzu chose to enact the aforementioned welfare programs because the idea of communalism was more in tune with the traditional values of native populations than the emphasis on private property that other caudillos embraced.